Are you a member of the military or a federal employee? Here’s what you should know about Thrift Savings Plans.

 Just like a 401(k), a TSP is a defined contribution plan, so the retirement income you get from the account depends on how much you (and your agency, if you’re eligible to receive agency contributions) put into your account during your working years, plus the earnings accumulated over that time.

 There are two ways you can fund a TSP.
-One is through regular employee contributions, and the other is through catch-up contributions for participants age 50 or older.
-The maximum contribution limit for 2020 is $19,500 for regular contributions, plus $6,500 for catch-up contributions.
+One is through regular employee contributions, and the other is through catch-up contributions for participants 50 or older.
+For 2023, the maximum contribution limit for qualified investors under age 50 will be $22,500, up $2,000 from 2022 levels, due to inflation adjustments.
+The new catch-up contribution limit will be $7,500, up $1,000 from last year, making it possible to stash away up to $30,000 in a TSP.

 Members of the Federal Employee Retirement System or the Blended Retirement System (where members can choose a pension, TSP, or both—military personnel are automatically enrolled in this system) receive a 1% contribution from the agency where they work or as service members.
 Participants who contribute 5% each pay period will receive a matching 4%, according to the TSP website.
+The first 3% of pay you contribute will be matched dollar-for-dollar; the next 2% will be matched at 50 cents on the dollar.
 Between the two matches, participants can potentially double their savings amount.
 Participants have the choice to open a traditional TSP and a Roth TSP, subject to the contribution limits.
 The Roth TSP acts like a Roth 401(k), in which the participant pays taxes up front, but withdrawals in retirement are tax free at the federal level.

 And as with a 401(k), participants can take loans out of their TSPs.
 But as usual, the loan is subject to taxes and a possible 10% penalty.
 A TSP loan can be general purpose, which must be paid back in one to five years, or the loan can be used to buy a home, in which case the loan needs to be repaid in one to 15 years.